ChannelSignal/channelsignal-api-docs/source/index.html.md

 }
 ```

-This endpoint retrieves a list of products from a specified report.
+This endpoint retrieves a list of products from a specified report that contain reviews.
 ### HTTP Request

 `GET https://api.channelsignal.com/v1/products`